awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

 The MIME type specification of `image/jpeg` that is part of the `path` property value is escaped as `image~1jpeg`\.

 To update the supported binary media types, replace or remove the media type from the `binaryMediaTypes` list of the `RestApi` resource\.
-For example, to change binary support from JPEG files to raw bytes, submit a `PATCH` request to the `RestApi` resource, as follows\.
+For example, to change binary support from JPEG files to raw bytes, submit a `PATCH` request to the `RestApi` resource, as follows:

 ```
 PATCH /restapis/<restapi_id>